What is Hypothyroidism?

 Hypothyroidism is characterized by a body whose metabolism functions are underactive, which leads to sluggish functions of all the tissues and organs.
 It impacts overwhelmingly more women than men, mostly because women are more prone to hormone fluctuations.
 It is estimated that approximately 20% of women and 10% of men suffer from an underactive thyroid in the US, although about 60% are undiagnosed.

 The most common form of hypothyroidism is caused by an autoimmune disorder called Hashimoto’s, where the body’s own immune system attacks the thyroid, believing it is a foreign substance.
 In this hyperthyroid condition, both the thyroid and the immune system are dysfunctional.

 However, about 95% of all hypothyroid cases occur from problems in the thyroid gland itself.
-The secondary and tertiary hypothyroidism cases arise mostly from the problems of the pituitary gland and hypothalamus.
+Secondary and tertiary hypothyroidism cases arise mostly from problems of the pituitary gland and hypothalamus.

 What Are Causes of Hypothyroidism?